Altrincham: Administrative history

-Trafford Council is responsible for the administration of local services, such as education, social services, town planning, waste collection and council housing.
-The area is divided into seven electoral wards: Altrincham, Bowdon, Broadheath, Hale Barns, Hale Central, Timperley, and Village.
-These wards have 21 out of the 63 seats on the Trafford Council; as of the 2014 local elections fifteen of these seats were held by the Conservative Party, three by the Labour Party, and three by the Liberal Democrats.
-Altrincham was in the eponymous parliamentary constituency which was created in 1885.
-This lasted until 1945 when it was replaced by Altrincham and Sale.
+For parliamentary representation, an Altrincham constituency was created in 1885.
+It was replaced by the Altrincham and Sale constituency in 1945.
 In 1997, this in turn became part of the newly created constituency of Altrincham and Sale West.
-Since its formation, Altrincham and Sale West has been represented in the House of Commons by the Conservative MP, Graham Brady.
-This is one of only four Conservative seats in Greater Manchester.
+Since 2024, Altrincham and Sale West has been represented in the House of Commons by the Labour MP, Connor Rand.

 Geography

 At 53°23′2″N 2°21′17″W (53.3838, −2.3547), Altrincham is on the southwestern edge of the Greater Manchester Urban Area, immediately south of the town of Sale, and 8 mi southwest of Manchester city centre.
 It lies in the northwest corner of the Cheshire Plain, just south of the River Mersey.
 The Bridgewater Canal passes through the Broadheath area of the town.
 Altrincham's drinking water is supplied by United Utilities.
 The local bedrock consists mainly of Keuper Waterstone, a type of sandstone, and water retrieved from those rocks is very hard and often saline, making it undrinkable.
 The town's climate is generally temperate, with few extremes of temperature or weather.
 The mean temperature is slightly above average for the United Kingdom; whereas both annual rainfall and average hours of sunshine are slightly below the average for the UK.

 Along with Sale, Stretford and Urmston, Altrincham is one of the four major urban areas in Trafford.
 The Altrincham area, as defined by Trafford Council, comprises the south of Trafford.
 In addition to the town of Altrincham, it includes the villages of Timperley, Bowdon, Hale and Hale Barns.
 The Broadheath area of the town was a light industrial centre until the 1970s and is now a retail park.
 The most densely populated part of the town is around the town centre, with the less populated areas and more green space further from the centre of town in villages such as Bowdon and Hale.
 The Oldfield Brow area lies on the outskirts of the town beside the Bridgewater Canal and close to Dunham Massey.